-The Adductor Magnus (Fig. 39, 20) arises from the lower part of the descending ramus of the pubes; from the ascending ramus of the ischium; and from the outer side of the tuberosity.
+The Adductor Magnus (Fig. 61, 20) arises from the lower part of the descending ramus of the pubes; from the ascending ramus of the ischium; and from the outer side of the tuberosity.
 Its upper fibres pass with different degrees of obliquity to be inserted into the back of the great trochanter of the femur, immediately below the quadratus femoris, into the whole length of the linea aspera and a small portion of its inner division.
 The lower fibres form an almost distinct muscle, and end in a round tendon which is inserted into the tubercle above the inner condyle of the femur, and, by means of an expansion, into the lower part of the line leading to it.
 It is this tendon which bounds the "opening in the adductor magnus."
 It is supplied by the obturator nerve.
+[The tendon can readily be felt at the inner side of the thigh through the skin.]

 Above the upper border of the adductor magnus a portion of the Obturator Externus can be seen.
 It arises from the margin of the anterior half of the obturator foramen, and from the corresponding portion of the outer surface of the obturator membrane.
-The fibres are directed backwards, and end in a tendon, which passes in a groove below the acetabulum to be inserted into the digital fossa of the femur, as will be seen in the dissection of the buttock.
+The fibres are directed backwards, and end in a tendon, which passes in a groove below the acetabulum to be inserted into the digital fossa of the femur, as will be seen in the dissection of the thigh and is supplied by the obturator nerve.